Saints John Neumann and Maria Goretti High School

-Saints Neumann Goretti High School, also known as Neuman-Goretti, is a private Catholic high school located at 1736 South Tenth Street in the South Philadelphia area of Philadelphia, Pennsylvania.
+Saints John Neumann and Maria Goretti High School, sometimes shortened to Saints Neumann Goretti High School or simply Neumann Goretti, is a private Catholic high school located in the South Philadelphia section of Philadelphia, Pennsylvania.
 It is operated by the Archdiocese of Philadelphia.

+The school was founded in 2004 by a merger of the all-boys Saint John Neumann High School, established in 1934, and all-girls Saint Maria Goretti High School, established in 1955.
+The school is located in the former Goretti campus.